RsyncProject/rsync/rsync.1.md

     If a user or group has no name on the source system or it has no match on the destination system, then the numeric ID from the source system is used instead.
-See also the comments on the "use chroot" setting in the rsyncd.conf manpage for information on how the chroot setting affects rsync's ability to look up the names of the users and groups and what you can do about it.
+See also the comments on the "`use chroot`" setting in the rsyncd.conf manpage for information on how the chroot setting affects rsync's ability to look up the names of the users and groups and what you can do about it.